mgorav/APIAide/README.md

 - Blackbox failure modes of LLMs

 Continued research across model design, testing and transparency is required to make systems like APIAide robust enough for production use.

-Here is an added section on potential use cases across industries:

 ## High-Impact Application Areas